Introduction

 Key Features

-🔓 Unauthenticated Mode
+Unauthenticated Mode

-- Quick prototyping and development
+- Quick prototyping before setting up authentication

 Available operations without authentication:

-🔐 Optional Authentication
+Optional Authentication

 When you need full functionality, authentication unlocks: